Cattle: Grazing behavior

-Cows and calves grazing in a pasture in Ystad 2025.

 Cattle eat mixed diets, but prefer to eat approximately 70% clover and 30% grass.
 This preference has a diurnal pattern, with a stronger preference for clover in the morning, and the proportion of grass increasing towards the evening.
 When grazing, cattle vary several aspects of their bite, i.e. tongue and jaw movements, depending on characteristics of the plant they are eating.
 Bite area decreases with the density of the plants but increases with their height.
 Bite area is determined by the sweep of the tongue; in one study observing 750 kg steers, bite area reached a maximum of approximately 170 cm2.
 Bite depth increases with the height of the plants.
 By adjusting their behavior, cattle obtain heavier bites in swards that are tall and sparse compared with short, dense swards of equal mass/area.
 Cattle adjust other aspects of their grazing behavior in relation to the available food; foraging velocity decreases and intake rate increases in areas of abundant palatable forage.
 Cattle avoid grazing areas contaminated by the faeces of other cattle more strongly than they avoid areas contaminated by sheep, but they do not avoid pasture contaminated by rabbits.